Mary Leadbeater: Family and married life

-On 6 January 1791 she married William Leadbeater, a former pupil of her father and a descendent of the Huguenot Le Batre and Gilliard families.
+On 6 January 1791 she married William Leadbeater, a former pupil of her father and a descendant of the Huguenot Le Batre and Gilliard families.
 William was orphaned as a young age and was placed in the boarding school ran by Mary's father Richard Shackleton.
 He converted to Quakerism as an adult and became a prosperous farmer and landowner in Ballitore.
 Mary spend many years working in the village post office and also worked as a bonnet-maker and a herbal healer for the village.
 The couple lived in Ballitore and had six children.
 Their daughter Jane died at a young age from injuries sustained after an accident with a wax taper.
-Another daughter Lydia, was a friend and possible patron of the poet and novelist Gerald Griffin.
+Another daughter, Lydia, was a friend and possible patron of the poet and novelist Gerald Griffin.

 On her father's death in 1792, Leadbeater received a letter of consolation from Burke.
 Besides receiving letters from Burke, Leadbeater corresponded with, among others, Maria Edgeworth, George Crabbe, and Melesina Trench.
 On 28 May 1797 Burke wrote one of his last letters to her.

 Leadbeater died at Ballitore on 27 June 1826, and was buried in the Quaker burial-ground there.